coderholic/pyradio/docs/rec-dir.md

 ## Post 0.9.3.10 behavior

 Up until **v.
-0.9.3.10, Ryradio** would create the "*recording directory*" upon startup, no matter where it would be located, making it available for the recording and titles' log function.
+0.9.3.10, PyRadio** would create the "*recording directory*" upon startup, no matter where it would be located, making it available for the recording and titles' log function.

 This eventually creates the following problem: